Five tips for a smart succession plan

 Owners and co-owners of a business get to enjoy the unique satisfaction of being their own boss and creating opportunities for others.
 They also have the satisfaction of having some measure of input into who will carry on their legacy.
+Effective succession planning and wealth management can help secure your future.

 Passing on the ownership of a business in a complex and multifaceted undertaking, often raising questions about what is family or business property, and putting personal relationships and promises in the spotlight.
 Fortunately, with proper guidance from an advisor, owners can design a fair and clear succession plan.
 Here are five tips to help make it happen: